thecryptoneer/pixelsweeper-blog/docs/_posts/pixelsweeper-whitelist-overview.md

 There are still a few whitelist spots available, so read the full article to find out how to get yourself into the whitelist.

 **At the end of the Pre-Sale Period, we will be giving away one Pancake Squad NFT to one randomly selected pre-sale minter.
-(Note: You do not need to stake your pre-sale Sweepers for this Pre-sale Exclusive Giveaway.
+(Note: You do not need to stake your pre-sale Sweepers for this pre-sale Exclusive Giveaway.
 We will check all wallets to find the winner.)**

 ## Pre-Sale Period: Whitelist